Ukyo Katayama: As a team manager

-In year 2000, Katayama established Team UKYO.
-The team originally participated in JGTC in 2001-2002 in the GT500 class in a collaboration with Cerumo, competing as the No. 33 team with Katayama and future team owner Masahiko Kondo as its drivers.
+In year 2000, Katayama established Team UKYO motor sport team.
+The team originally participated in JGTC in 2001–2002 in the GT500 class in a collaboration with Cerumo, competing as the No. 33 team with Katayama and future team owner Masahiko Kondo as its drivers.
 The team left the series after the 2002 season before returning in 2011 to lead Goodsmile Racing's GT300 program.
 Katayama led the team to three GT300 titles in 2011, 2014, and 2017.

-The team also took part in the Dakar Rally in 2002-2005 and 2007, as well as participating as a UCI Continental cycling team starting from 2012.
+The team also took part in the Dakar Rally in 2002-2005 and 2007.

+Team UKYO is participating in the road bicycle racing as a UCI Continental cycling team starting from 2012.

 As a mountain climber

 Katayama is a lover of mountain climbing.
 He has often been climbing mountains since his F1 era.

 In 2001 he climbed the world's sixth-highest mountain, Cho Oyu.
-On December 1, 2006, it was reported that he had achieved his lifetime ambition of climbing Manaslu, the eighth-highest mountain in the world, after an unsuccessful attempt in 2004.
+On 1 December 2006, it was reported that he had achieved his lifetime ambition of climbing Manaslu, the eighth-highest mountain in the world, after an unsuccessful attempt in 2004.

-On December 18, 2009, it was reported that he had been missing whilst climbing Mount Fuji with two friends.
+On 18 December 2009, it was reported that he had been missing whilst climbing Mount Fuji with two friends.
 Upon calling a police search and rescue team, they informed the police that one of their climbing party had died, and another was presumed to be dying.
 Eventually, Katayama was found alive while two fellow climbers were found dead.